WESTERN COTTON SHIPPERS ASSOCIATION

 PRESIDENT AND VICE PRESIDENT

-SECTION 1. (a) Election of: The President and Vice President shall be elected every other by ballot at the annual meeting of members and shall, immediately after adjournment thereof, enter upon their duties and continue in office for two years or until their successors are elected and qualify.
+SECTION 1. (a) Election of: The President and Vice President shall be elected at the biennial meeting of members and shall, immediately after adjournment thereof, enter upon their duties and continue in office for two years or until their successors are elected and qualify.
 The President and Vice President shall receive no remuneration for their services.

 BOARD OF DIRECTORS

-(b) Election of: Upon their election at the annual meeting of the members the newly elected President, Vice President and the retiring President shall first be declared Directors for the ensuing two years and then six other merchant or non-merchant handler members shall be elected by ballot to constitute the Board.
+(b) Election of: Upon their election at the biennial meeting of the members the newly elected President, Vice President and the retiring President shall first be declared Directors for the ensuing two years and then six other merchant or non-merchant handler members shall be elected to constitute the Board.

 (c) Of the six Directors to be elected, not less than two nor more than four shall have served on the Board in the previous two year term, and the two Directors, exclusive of the newly elected President, Vice President and Past President, who shall have served longest on the Board shall not be eligible to succeed themselves.